Moon Jae-in: Japan

+Relations between South Korea and Japan hit their lowest point in decades under Moon due to unresolved historical disputes from Japan's colonial era.
+The administration often clashed with Tokyo over wartime sexual slavery ("comfort women") and forced labor compensation.
+In 2018, the South Korean Supreme Court rulings ordered Japanese companies to compensate Korean victims of forced labor during World War II.
+Japan strongly argued that all compensation issues were settled under the 1965 normalization treaty.
+The forced labor dispute triggered a severe trade war in 2019.
+Tokyo imposed export controls on critical materials needed by South Korean tech giants, and Seoul subsequently removed Japan from its "white list" of preferred trading partners.
+Tensions were also further exacerbated in late 2018 when Japan accused a South Korean warship of locking its targeting radar onto a Japanese patrol plane, a claim vehemently denied by Moon.
+Moon also canceled a planned trip to the 2020 Tokyo Olympics following a major diplomatic uproar over inappropriate and insulting comments made by a senior Japanese diplomat about Moon's efforts to improve relations.

 Post-presidency (2022–present)

 Former President Moon shakes hands with his successor Yoon Suk Yeol after Yoon's inauguration, 10 May 2022.

 Moon left office on 9 May 2022, and was succeeded the next day by Yoon Suk Yeol, who previously was appointed by Moon to be Prosecutor General of South Korea.
-Moon also was the final president to occupy the Blue House as the official presidential office and residence after 74 years, as Yoon moved the presidential office to the former Ministry of Defence building at Yongsan District, Seoul upon taking office.
 Moon now resides at Pyeongsan Village, at Yangsan, South Gyeongsang Province.

 In May 2024, Moon published a memoir entitled From the Periphery to the Center.
 The book renewed discussion of several controversies related to his presidency.